jisanchezp/acid-challenge-app-one/README.md

 $ rails t
 ```

-this will run ALL application tests.
+This will run ALL application tests.
 You want to test controllers, or models alone, use:

 ```
 $ rails test:controllers